Golden Bay / Mohua: Asbestos mining

-Asbestos was discovered in Golden Bay in 1882 in the mountains behind Takaka.
+Asbestos was discovered in Golden Bay in 1882 in the mountains behind Tākaka.
 Several attempts were made to obtain commercial quantities in 1896 and 1908 but miners struggled with the isolated mountainous location.
 In 1917, 100 tons of asbestos was brought down by packhorse.
 With the development of the Cobb Valley hydroelectricity scheme, and in particular, the access road, asbestos mining became viable.
 Forty tons were extracted each month until the mine closed in 1945.
 The mine reopened in 1949 with government assistance and mining continued until 1964.

 Golden Bay Cement

 The components of Portland cement were found to be all available in Golden Bay and in the early 1880s a cement works was built near Collingwood but was never completed due to a lack of financing.
 In 1909 a cement works plant was built at Tarakohe where there was plenty of suitable limestone to quarry close to a safe anchorage.
 The end product was then shipped to the North Island where plenty of demand existed.
 A wharf was built in 1910 and then a few years later a road was built from the cement works round the bays to Pōhara.
 By 1928, 50,000 tons of cement was produced annually.
 To provide bulk shipment of cement by sea, the ship MV Golden Bay was acquired in 1955.

-In 1988, the new owners (Fletcher Challenge) closed the cement works and transferred the name Golden Bay Cement to their other plant in Whangarei.
+In 1988, the new owners, Fletcher Challenge, closed the cement works and transferred the name Golden Bay Cement to their other plant in Whangārei.
 In 1994, the harbour facilities owned by the cement works were sold to the Tasman District Council.

-Farming

 Dairy farming

 In 2009, there were 83 dairy farms which supplied the Fonterra factory in Tākaka.
 The factory turned about 525,000 litres of milk each day into skim milk powder.